-The SIOFA databases are organized in:
+The main SIOFA databases are:

-- AggregatedCatchEffort, which contains catch (and sometimes effort) aggregated at different spatial resolutions, varying from the whole SIOFA area to 20' squares, from 2000 to 2019 - HBHCatchEffort, which contains haul-by-haul catch and effort at a spatial accuracy varying from degrees to seconds, from 1998 to 2020 - Observer, which contains observer-collected biological sampling and operational data, from 2012 to 2020
+- AggregatedCatchEffort, which contains catch (and sometimes effort) aggregated at different spatial resolutions, varying from the whole SIOFA Area to 20' squares, from 2000 to 2019. - HBHCatchEffort, which contains haul-by-haul catch and effort at a spatial accuracy varying from degrees to seconds, from 1998 to 2021. - Observer, which contains Scientific Observer collected biological sampling and operational data, from 2012 to 2021.